learn-co-curriculum/phase-1-method-types/README.md

 square.area; // => 25
 ```

-If we change `square.sideLength`, `sqaure.area` will update accordingly:
+If we change `square.sideLength`, `square.area` will update accordingly:

 ```js
 square.sideLength = 10;